felias-fogg/SoftI2CMaster/README.md

 ## Shortcomings

-The entire code had to be included in the header file, because the communication ports in the code need to be determined at compile time.
-This implies that this header file should only be included once per project (usually in the sketch).

-Another shortcoming is that one cannot use ports H and above on an ATmega256.
-The reason is that these ports are not directly addressable.
+One shortcoming is that one cannot use port H and above on an ATmega256.
+The reason is that these ports are not addressable as I/O registers.

-Finally, as mentioned, the code runs only on AVR MCUs (because it uses assembler).
+Another shortcoming is, as mentioned, that the code runs only on AVR MCUs (because it uses assembler).
 If you want to use a software I2C library on the ARM platform, you could use https://github.com/felias-fogg/SlowSoftI2CMaster, which uses only C++ code.
 Because of this, it is much slower, but on a Genuino/Arduino Zero, the I2C bus runs with roughly 100kHz.
 There is also a Wire-like wrapper available for this library: https://github.com/felias-fogg/SlowSoftWire.